+As a household that loves good coffee - I'm talking rich, Italian-roasted, french-pressed coffee - and that also loves growing our own food, it seemed a natural thought that we should try growing our own coffee.
+Whenever I have looked into it, though, what I have learned always stopped me from trying it.
+Growing coffee - especially in a climate like we have in Minnesota - can seem daunting.
+Even more challenging: starting coffee from seed always seemed an absurd idea.
+Dried coffee seeds are notorious for not germinating.
+When they do germinate, it can take up to 6 months.
+SIX MONTHS!
+Getting your hands on some fresh coffee berries and extracting the fresh seeds results in better and faster germination.
+But, have you ever tried to find fresh coffee berries in Minnesota?!
+Assuming the seeds germinate, there is then a 3-year period of growing before a small harvest of beans can begin.
+On top of all of that, good coffee plants can be ultra picky about their growing conditions.
+Particularly, they want a lot of humidity, which is easy to come by in the summer here.
+In winter, on the other hand, the air here is as dry as a desert.
 As I said, growing coffee in Minnesota is an absurd idea.
 But, then, I am just the kind of guy who likes to take on absurd challenges.
 I found a source of dry coffee beans that seemed to fit my needs.
 I soaked them in water for a day (as is recommended) and I planted them in a pot in the solarium today.
 Coffee likes warm, damp soil and most sources recommend putting the seeds on some kind of heat sources.
 Not wanting to waste electricity, I decided to devise a small greenhouse out of a heavy plastic bag, and planted the seeds in a dark pot.
 I then put this setup next to a south-west facing window.

+The dark pot should take heat from the Sun, the bag should trap heat and raise the temperature inside quite a bit.
+It should also help hold moisture.
+I'll start the clock today to see if/when they germinate.
 Like so many things we have done on our path to become more sustainable, this is a fun experiment that offers no loss if it fails and great fun and reward if it is successful.
 The dream of sitting down to a rich cup of home grown and roasted java 3 years from now is too much fun!